eagereyes/eagereyes.org/blog/2016/index.md

 ### <a href="/blog/2016/the-personified-user-interface-trap">The Personified User Interface Trap</a>
 Personified user interfaces, like chat bots or agents, are the new thing once again.
 But despite advances in artificial intelligence, they still have many issues and drawbacks compared to direct-manipulation interfaces.
 There was a debate around these interfaces in the 1990s, and it seems to be bound to repeat itself. _<a href="/blog/2016/the-personified-user-interface-trap">Read more…</a>_

+### <a href="/blog/2016/scott-klein-on-the-history-of-data-journalism">Links: Scott Klein on the History of Data Journalism</a>
+The history of data journalism goes back much farther than most people assume.
+Long before computers or punch cards, and before even the first newspapers the way we know them today, data was being published.
+ProPublica's Scott Klein has been digging up a lot of interesting history. _<a href="/blog/2016/scott-klein-on-the-history-of-data-journalism">Read more…</a>_

 ### <a href="/blog/2016/the-two-paper-package">The Two-Paper Package</a>
 Much of academic work is focused on writing papers.
 This doesn't just include the work that goes into the research and the writing, but also strategy – beyond the single paper.
 Here is one that worked.
 Even if it's a bit coincidental, I think it's a good model for other papers. _<a href="/blog/2016/the-two-paper-package">Read more…</a>_